lanlab-org/LRR/doc/UserDoc.md

 The first one uses a database called lrr in MySQL.
 The second one deletes a record from `users_table` where the student number is 201131129138.

+*Last modified on 1 June 2020 by Hui*